Turbul3nce/Turbul3nce.github.io/_pages/writeups/web/predictable.md

 ```

 ##### Solution:
 The application's weakness was immediately apparent from both the challenge description and its name.
 Our goal was to exploit a flaw in the way password reset tokens are generated.
-Upon exploring the application, it became clear that the core functionality we need to focus on involves creating an account, logging in, and resetting passwords.
-To capture the flag, we would need to log in as the admin, but what's most interesting for our purposes are the "forgot password" and "reset password" functionalities.
+Upon exploring the application, it became clear that the core functionality we need to focus on involves generating reset tokens and abusing the password reset feature.
+We would need to somehow obtain the reset token for the admin user, and then reset their password.
+To capture the flag, we would then log in as the admin.
 <p align="center">
   <img src="https://i.imgflip.com/975zj5.jpg" title="Reset Password" width="85%" />
 </p>